maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 # Codecs

+TODO
+- add an intro
+- move the warning to the registering paragraph

 :::warning

 From [version 0.6.0](https://github.com/maxGraph/maxGraph/releases/tag/v0.6.0) of `maxGraph`, codecs supplied by maxGraph are no longer registered by default, they **MUST** be registered before performing an `encode` or `decode`